Intervention: What is It?

 Contact us for help planning an intervention for your loved one

-In or near the Chicago area, our interventions are based on compassion and support
+For those struggling with addiction in or near the Chicago area, our interventions are based on compassion and support

 Even when friends, family members, and loved ones beg or offer help, there are many people who continue to participate in various types of destructive behavior.
 These behaviors can range from drug addiction to gambling, from eating disorders to Internet addiction, but all are destructive to the individual struggling and their loved ones.
 Many times, when friends and families do try to help their loved ones, they become annoyed and offended since reason and individual conferences are ineffective.
 These loved ones can often see the truth that substance abusers cannot: the substance abusers need help, and that there is help available for them.